Notable People

 Pop art was his breakthrough, not his beginning

-Britannica's biography is a good reminder that Lichtenstein did not simply emerge fully formed as the comic-book painter.
+Britannica's biography is a good reminder that Lichtenstein had a long path before the comic-book paintings.
 He studied with Reginald Marsh, served in World War II, earned degrees at Ohio State, taught, and worked through several styles before finding the language that made him famous.

 That history matters because the Pop breakthrough was partly a reaction to what came before.
 Lichtenstein had moved through modernist idioms, including Abstract Expressionism, before deciding that the swollen seriousness of high postwar painting could itself become material.